xtclang/xvm/README.md

 *A note about this section: this workflow is supported by pretty much every common GUI in any common IDE, in one way or another.
-But in the interest of not having to document several instances with slightly different naming convention, or deliver a confusing tutorial, this section only describes the exact bare bones command line git commands that can be used to implement our workflow, which is also a common developer preference.
+But in the interest of not having to document several instances with slightly different naming convention, or deliver a confusing tutorial, this section only describes the exact bare-bones command line git commands that can be used to implement our workflow, which is also a common developer preference.
 All known IDEs just wrap these commands in one way or another.*